Retreat on Skadarsko Lake

 We stopped here after a hard day’s driving in the blasting heat, and it was a relief to finally get to chill out at a nice terrace with a delightful bottle of local wine, enjoying the tranquil vibe of this little town.

 There are a few hotels and B&Bs along the river.
-We didn’t stay in any of them, but I can imagine it might not be a bad idea to spend at least a night here, to enjoy the atmosphere for this charming riverside town and sample some of the food in its restaurants.
+We didn’t stay in any of them, but I can imagine it might not be a bad idea to spend at least a night here, to enjoy the atmosphere of this charming riverside town and sample some of the food in its restaurants.

 If you want to organise a boat trip, this would be the place to do it.
 There are a few vendors by the lake advertising their rates, which are all pretty reasonable.